 Throughout the Michaelmas and Lent terms we arrange for graduate students in each subject area to be available on a drop-in basis.
 In this informal setting Part III students have the opportunity to ask questions on both lecture and background material which they may not be comfortable approaching the lecturer with.
+This academic year these sessions will be offered on the Part III Team server.
 If you feel you need more in-depth support, you should contact your College Director of Studies at the earliest possible opportunity.